kitajs/docs/clients/orval.md

-This way, when you run the `npm run dev` command, `concurrently` will also execute Orval and it will automatically update your HTTP client whenever there is a change in the OpenAPI schema.
+This way, when you run the `npm run dev` command, `concurrently` will also execute Orval and it will automatically update your HTTP client whenever there is a change to the OpenAPI schema.